 For Regular BSR, the MAC entity shall:

-1> if the BSR is triggered for a logical channel for which logicalChannelSR-DelayTimerApplied with value true is configured by upper layers and SDT procedure is not on-going according to clause 5.27:
+1> if the BSR is triggered for a logical channel for which logicalChannelSR-DelayTimerApplied with value true is configured by upper layers and SDT procedure is not ongoing according to clause 5.27:

 2> start or restart the logicalChannelSR-DelayTimer.

-1> else if BSR is triggered for a logical channel for which logicalChannelSR-DelayTimerApplied with value true is configured by upper layers and SDT procedure is on-going according to clause 5.27:
+1> else if BSR is triggered for a logical channel for which logicalChannelSR-DelayTimerApplied with value true is configured by upper layers and SDT procedure is ongoing according to clause 5.27:

 2> start or restart logicalChannelSR-DelayTimer with the value as configured by the sdt-LogicalChannelSR-DelayTimer.